 Trustmary users can set their review collection to autopilot.
 In addition to gathering reviews with Trustmary, you can enable Google customer reviews to be collected at the same time.

-All you need to do is click enable in the settings and you can watch those Google reviews fly in like never before.
+All you need to do is start your review campaign with Trustmary.
+Then you can watch those Google reviews fly in like never before.

 What is a Google Reviews Badge?

 A Google customer reviews badge is a small widget that can be added to your website to indicate your overall star rating in Google.